Guide To Rearing Your Calf

 - Halter and lead

-There are various calf milk powders available on the market.
+Various calf milk powders are available from farming outlet stores that will meet the needs of your calf.
 Choose a brand that contains an anticoccidial and avoid the cheaper brands as they can potentially provide fewer nutrients and affect the growth of your calf.
 Mixing and feeding instructions are clearly written on the bag.
 Once your calf is drinking well feed at the upper limits of the recommendation so it grows well.
 For best results milk feed your calf twice a day until Ag day.
 Supplement the milk with a high quality calf meal from a young age to encourage rumen development.
-Chaffage or hay can also be offered, and ensure your calf has access to fresh, clean water every day.
-Provide access to reasonably long grass everyday once it is over two weeks of age.
+Chaffage or hay can also be offered and ensure your calf has access to fresh, clean water every day.
+Allow to graze on reasonably long grass everyday once it is over two weeks of age.

 Vaccination and drenching

-Your calf should also be vaccinated with a 5 in 1 vaccine at six weeks of age and then given a booster shot at 12 weeks.
-This vaccine prevents pulpy kidney disease, tetanus, black disease, malignant oedema and blackleg.
+Your calf should also be vaccinated with a 6 in 1 vaccine at six weeks of age at the latest and then given a booster shot 4 weeks later.
+This vaccine prevents pulpy kidney disease, tetanus, black disease, malignant oedema, blackleg and Sordellii.

 Lice are a common problem.
-These can be controlled either using pour-on or injectable parasite products or Permoxin.
-This should be combined with brushing the lice eggs from the coat, washing the calf's cover and keeping infected calves and gear away from other calves.
+These can be controlled either using pour-on or injectable drenches .
+This should be combined with brushing the lice eggs from the coat, washing the calf’s cover and keeping infected calves and gear away from other calves.
+Please ask your vet for advice on which option is best for your pet.

 A good clean, dry, and draught free environment is required for optimum health.
 A cover, even used only at night will assist in your calf’s growth as it will not be using energy to keep warm.